Geometric inequalities, stability results and Kendall's problem in spherical space: Typical cells of particle processes in spherical space

 \section{Typical cells of particle processes in spherical space}

 After having studied the Crofton cell in the previous section, we now turn to typical cells.
-In Euclidean space, there is a very intuitive representation for the distribution of the typical grain of a stationary particle process.
+In Euclidean space, there is a very intuitive representation for the distribution of the typical particle of a stationary particle process.
 In the special case of a particle process derived from a tessellation, this leads to the notion of the typical cell of the tessellation.
 In spherical space, some modifications are required.
-We will specialize the general framework of \cite{Last, Last2010b}, where random measures are studied in a general homogeneous space, and start by giving some additional definitions and specific explanations.
+Instead of specializing the general framework of \cite{Last, Last2010b}, where random measures are studied in a general homogeneous space, we prefer a more direct reasoning which provides additional insights.
+The current approach is similar to the one in hyperbolic space, but some simplifications are possible due to the compactness of the unit sphere and its isometry group.
+However, the compactness of the sphere also requires some additional considerations.